froger-me/wp-packages-update-server/README.md

 See `wp-content/plugins/wp-plugin-update-server/integration-examples/dummy-plugin` for an example of plugin, and  `wp-content/plugins/wp-plugin-update-server/integration-examples/dummy-theme` for an example of theme.
 They are fully functionnal and can be used to test all the features of the server with a test client installation of WordPress.

-Unless "Use remote repository service" is checked in "Remote Sources", you need to manually upload the packages zip archives (and subsequent updates) in `wp-content/wppus/packages`.
+Unless "Use Remote Repository Service" is checked in "Remote Sources", you need to manually upload the packages zip archives (and subsequent updates) in `wp-content/wppus/packages`.
 Packages need to be valid WordPress plugin or theme packages, and in the case of a plugin the main plugin file must have the same name as the zip archive.
 For example, the main plugin file in `package-name.zip` would be `package-name.php`.

 ### Requests optimisation